Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 I came across a tagline for a marketing research company called *L'Observateur*: "Tout ce que l'on mesure s'améliore."

-Everything that is measured improves.

-It sounds true because it is almost true.

-Measurement can focus attention.
-It can reveal patterns.
-It can show whether a change helped or hurt.
-Without measurement, teams are guessing.
+Translated loosely, everything that is measured improves.
+The line sounds true because measurement can focus attention, reveal patterns, and show whether a change helped or hurt; without it, teams are guessing.

-But the more complete version is less comforting:

-Everything that is measured gets optimized.
+The more complete and less comforting version is that everything measured gets optimized.

 Whether it improves depends on whether the metric is connected to the thing people actually care about.